 She loves colors.
 Her favorite is Pink.
-The spiritual color that continue to inspire unfathomable passion of teaching and educating the pupils of Calao Elementary School about the values of education and the zeal of universal love of oneself and of others, as a way of life.
+The spiritual color that continues to inspire the unfathomable passion of teaching and educating the pupils of Calao Elementary School about the values of education and the zeal of universal love of oneself and of others, as a way of life.

 Dárlán Páléncìá Bárcélón